 This happens to Kim Possible when she has her memory erased.
 She becomes incredibly passive and docile while waiting to be told who she is, combined with a stepford smile for most of the time.

 Babies are the closest approximation to this trope in real life.
 To what extent exactly babies are blank slates is the subject of the nature versus nurture debate, the war-ridden, trench-furrowed contested territory between biology and the social sciences.
-The paradigm that the human mind is a blank slate at birth was first formulated by Aristotle, but it became especially important with the development of John Locke's empiricist theory of knowledge in the 17th century, who [[Trope Namer began the use of the term, at least in regards to human beings.
+The paradigm that the human mind is a blank slate at birth was first formulated by Aristotle, but it became especially important with the development of John Locke's empiricist theory of knowledge in the 17th century, who began the use of the term in the Latin form "tabula rasa", at least in regards to human beings.

 Truth in Television-ish: The chatbot Jabberwacky is unique among its kind in that it has no stock phrases; instead, all of its responses are things people have said to it in the past, selected according to relevance.
 This avoids some of the Robo Speak tendencies of older chatbots, and allows Jabberwacky to come out with unexpected, interesting and even occasionally profound statements.
 Mega HAL, as well as most other learning chatbots, also start as a "blank slate" with no responses.